Right Rev. Gregory G. M. Ingram

 Bishop Ingram holds a Bachelor of Arts degree from Wilberforce University, a Master of Arts degree in Teaching from Antioch College, a Master of Divinity degree from Garrett Evangelical Theological Seminary and a Doctor of Ministry degree from United Theological Seminary.
 His religious, civic, community, professional and social affiliations, past and present, include the Ecumenical Center for Stewardship Studies in North America (executive board member), the Christian Communication Council (board member), Community Foundation for Southeastern Michigan (advisory board member) and the National Association for the Advancement of Colored People (life member).
 He is a member of Kappa Alpha Psi Fraternity and is a Thirty-Third Degree Mason-Prince Hall Affiliation.

 Bishop Ingram is married to The Reverend Dr. Jessica Kendall Ingram, who is his devoted partner in ministry.
-They are the proud parents of one adult daughter, Jennifer Eman Keanne, and the grandparents of one treasured granddaughter, Jayda Eman Keanne.
+They are the proud parents of one adult daughter, Jennifer Eman Keanne, and the grandparents of two treasured granddaughters, Jayda Eman Sanford and Gabrielle.